 True to its history as a pioneer in the gaming and hospitality industry, The Mirage's casino is large, easy to navigate and home to thousands of slot machines, dozens of table games and an enormous race and sports book (with an 85-foot-by-16-foot display screen).
 Contemporary glass sculptures by Dale Chihuly decorate the exclusive Baccarat Lounge and adjacent high-limit lounge.

 Numerous restaurants -- including the delightful Carnegie Deli and the hip Stack -- await hungry patrons.
-You can indulge in Chinese cuisine and plenty of seafood at Fin.
 Tom Colicchio's Heritage Steak boasts meats prepared entirely over an open flame.
 The 24-hour Pantry features homespun recipes for things like pancakes, omelets, soups, salads, loaded sandwiches and classic desserts.
 Plus, eat to your heart's content at Cravings, a buffet featuring 11 live-action stations representing different culinary regions or cooking styles.

 The Mirage spa boasts relaxing body treatments, while the salon and barbershop provide high-quality treatments for the tresses.